 - Train staff on school's payment system.
 Parents ask a lot of questions.
 (Like, a lot of questions.)
 The more you and your team know about the system, the better equipped you will be to answer those questions and encourage parents to pay online.

 - Make it obvious.
-It should be simple to get to your online payment system.
 Put a payment button in a noticeable place on the website to make it impossible to miss.

 - Repeat!
 It will take work to build awareness.
-Make frequent announcements, stay up-to-date with any software updates, and try to connect with families.
+Make frequent announcements, stay up-to-date with software updates, and actively connect with families.
 With a little effort, you should have no problem increasing parent engagement.

 Step 7: Start Slow, Then Grow